Board of Education Act 1899

-The Board of Education Act 1899 was an Act of the Parliament of the United Kingdom concerning education.
+The Board of Education Act 1899 (62 & 63 Vict. c.
+33) was an act of the Parliament of the United Kingdom concerning education.

-The act created the Board of Education to replace the previous Education and Science and Art departments.
-The Board acted as a central authority for education in the United Kingdom.
+The act created the Board of Education for England and Wales to replace the previous Education and Science and Art departments.
+The board acted as a central authority for education in the United Kingdom.
 As part of its responsibilities, it was empowered to create a register of teachers.